amalacrino/professional-website/content/home/intro.md

 👋 Hi, there!
 {style="font-size: 1.2rem; background: #FFB76B; background: linear-gradient(to right, #FFB76B 0%, #FFA73D 30%, #FF7C00 60%, #FF7F04 100%); -webkit-background-clip: text; -webkit-text-fill-color: transparent;"}

 I’m a **molecular ecologist** mainly interested in **plant microbiomes**.
-My research is a dynamic blend of theory drawn from evolutionary biology, community ecology, and multitrophic interactions, combined with cutting-edge tools in molecular biology, experimental evolution, high-throughput sequencing, and high-performance computing to delve deep into the mechanisms governing the interplay between plants and their microbiomes.
+My research is a blend of theory drawn from evolutionary biology, community ecology, and multitrophic interactions, combined with cutting-edge tools in molecular biology, experimental evolution, high-throughput sequencing, and high-performance computing to delve deep into the mechanisms governing the interplay between plants and their microbiomes.
 My research focuses on answering important fundamental questions: how do microbiomes influence plant ecology and evolution?
 Which are the rules behind the assembly of plant microbial communities?
 Can we assemble/evolve microbiomes to drive changes in plant functional traits?
 How do microbiomes help invasive species to adapt to new environments?

 I'm an Assistant Professor of Plant Pathology at the University of Reggio Calabria (Italy).
 Our group is working on both fundamental and applied research on plant microbiomes, plant pathogens, and alternative strategies to protect our crops.

-{{% callout warning %}} New website soon!
+{{% callout note %}} **We are moving to the US!** 🇺🇸

-Exciting updates are coming ... and they deserve a new website!
-I'm currently working on it, and it should be available in the coming weeks.
-Stay tuned!
+The **Malacrino Lab** at Clemson University will open its doors in January 2025 as part of the [Department of Biological Sciences](https://www.clemson.edu/science/academics/departments/biosci/index.html).
+The lab will focus on fundamental and applied research on microbiomes.

+Visit our new website to learn about our research and opportunities to join us!

+{{% cta cta_link="https://malacrinolab.netlify.app/" cta_text="Malacrino Lab webiste →" %}}

 {{% /callout %}}